Preventing RCS exposure in the workplace

 In 2005, a series of industries where RCS exposure may be present and Trade Unions representing workers joined together to develop good practices for protecting workers’ health.
 Together, they set up a body called the European Network for Silica (NEPSI), whose mandate is to share and provide guidance on these good practices, and encourage the continual improvement of health and safety standards.
 This ensures that all parties have the tools needed to protect workers’ health by doing the right things to minimise exposure to RCS.

-NEPSI was funded by the EU and its good practice and guidance on managing RCS exposure are freely available – see the appendix to this paper.
+NEPSI was funded by the EU and its good practice and guidance on managing RCS exposure are freely available.
 They give companies clear and easy to implement steps to protect the health of their employees.
 This includes practical advice on reducing the amount of RCS dust produced and enhancing effective ventilation in industrial workplaces.

 The NEPSI measures have already been implemented across sectors and are extremely effective, so much so, that a newly updated EU Directive ‘on the protection of workers from the risks related to exposure to carcinogens or mutagens at work’ (2017/2398/EC) names NEPSI good practices as a benchmark of “valuable and necessary instruments to complement regulatory measures and in particular to support the effective implementation of limit values…”.
 The sectors involved are committed to ensuring that this remains the case.